1. What is the ISRTP program?

 5. Who should I contact if I have additional questions?

-World Sleep Society has developed—and is now seeking trainee applications for—the International Sleep Research Training Program (ISRTP).
-The overarching goal of the program is to prepare sleep trainees from various countries throughout the world for future leadership in basic and/or clinical sleep research.
-Prior to ISRTP, there was no formalized process to select the best international trainees whom would optimally benefit from a 1-year comprehensive training program.
-The ISRTP will provide an opportunity for such trainees, especially those in developing countries, to train at major academic institutions so they can acquire sleep research skills and observe management of patients with sleep disorders from experienced scientists and clinicians.
-In turn, the program will foster a cohort of future sleep research leaders who will keep the field of sleep research and medicine vibrant with their ideas, plans and goals.
+The goal of ISRTP is to prepare sleep trainees from around the world for future leadership in basic and/or clinical sleep research.
+The ISRTP will provide an opportunity for physicians and researchers, especially those in developing countries, to train at major academic institutions so that they can acquire sleep research skills and observe management of patients with sleep disorders from experienced scientists and clinicians.
+In turn, the program will foster a cohort of future sleep research leaders who will keep the field of sleep research and medicine vibrant with their ideas, plans, and goals.

 The trainees will be matched to sleep research mentors at host academic institutions.
 Each trainee must have funds to support his or her trainee year at the host institution.
 The program will provide trainees with travel funds to participate in two major international sleep meetings.
 Selection of trainees will be based on their research plans; plans to further research in their home country; English communication skills; motivation; educational level; and availability of continued mentorship in their home countries.